 Health and Fitness

 During each year, the practical lessons have an underlying health and fitness area which the students learn about.
+This helps them to understand how their body works and therefore helps them improve their perfromance.
+It also gives them an insight into what GCSE physical education involves, shifting the idea that you have to be good at sport in order to do well at this level.
 In terms 1 and 2 the students learn about the muscular system and how it responds to exercise and sport, while in terms 3 and 4 the students learn about the cardiorespiratory system and its response to exercise and sport.
 In terms 5 and 6 the students learn about the different types of fitness and the energy systems and how these are improved tested and used in sport.
-At the end of each term students will sit a test on the area learnt, revision for which can be found below.
+At the end of each area students will sit a test on the area learnt, revision for which can be found below.

 KS3 Test Revision Sheets